 HSLDA believes that a distinction between virtual charter schools and homeschooling is vital.
 While charter schools provide parents with another choice, we emphasize that they are still public schools in every sense of the word.

 HSLDA also strongly cautions homeschoolers against enrolling in virtual charter schools.
-Many homeschoolers are seduced by attractive marketing and forget that virtual charter schools are actually controlled by the public school system.
+Many homeschoolers are seduced by attractive marketing and forget that the public school system controls virtual charter schools.
 HSLDA does not represent students enrolled in full-time charter school programs.

 In addition, virtual charter schools still suffer from multiple accountability challenges.
 Having that group of schools lumped with homeschools can lower the homeschool “average” academic scores and undo much of our effort to demonstrate homeschoolers’ academic excellence.